 I SUBSCRIBE TO SEVERAL NEWSLETTERS, which deliver a videos to my mailbox every day.
 Most of these are short and meant to bring a smile to the viewer.
 In my case, a smile that early in the morning is appreciated, especially when accompanied by a mug of French roasted coffee.

 I received this one earlier today from Big Geek Daddy, who claim to offer “Funny, Cool, & Interesting Videos.”
-They lived up to that brag with this animated short-short, “The Blame Game” by Dr. Brené Brown:
+They lived up to that brag with an animated short-short titled “The Blame Game” by Dr. Brené Brown.

-I laughed loudly (I really did, and most of us don’t when we’re alone, do we?) at how the event played itself out, how the narrator (who is a research professor and best selling author and an able public speaker) laid out her non-rational rationale for the blame, and at how much it reminded me of too many people in my life.
+I laughed at how the event played itself out, how the narrator—who is a research professor and best selling author and an able public speaker—laid out her non-rational rationale for the blame, and at how much it reminded me of too many people in my life.

-I immediately responded with, “Nope.
-They might actually watch and learn something from this video.
-Then they might, y’know, put this new knowledge and awareness into action, and thereby change their lives for the better.
-And they might, y’know, not like this—and then you know what would happen?”
+I immediately responded with, “No. They might actually watch the video and learn something .
+Then they might put this new knowledge into action, and change their lives for the better.
+And they might not like this—and then you know what would happen?”

-“And then you know what would happen?” asked I.
+And I asked, “And then you know what would happen?”